Todos sus Éxitos

-Todos sus Éxitos (All Her Hits) is the fourth Spanish language album by Brazilian singer, television presenter and actress Xuxa.
+Todos sus Éxitos (All Her Hits) is the fourth Spanish language album by Brazilian recording artist Xuxa.
 It was released in 1993.

 Production

 Todos sus Éxitos was produced by Michael Sullivan, Paulo Massadas and Guto Graça Mello.

 Release and reception

 Todos sus Éxitos was released in 1993, of the hits hits the most famous songs of the albums Xuxa 1, Xuxa 2 and Xuxa 3, being that the first two reached the fourth and seventh position in Billboard Latin Pop Albums respectively, being that the second remained in the table by 27 weeks among the best sellers of according to Billboard magazine.
 In Argentina, Todos sus Éxitos debuted in second place among the top 10, according to the publication.